 net.core.default_qdisc = fq

 Both settings persist across reboots because they are stored in /etc/sysctl.conf.
+That makes BBR useful for workloads such as SSH sessions if you install OpenSSH on Linux Mint, web traffic, and large transfers, but it will not change UDP-heavy workloads.
 After a reboot, run the verification commands again to confirm BBR reloads automatically.

 Troubleshoot BBR on Linux Mint